rcverse/Another-Noun-Phrase-Extractor/README.md

 ```

 ### Plain Text (APA style)

 Chen, N. (2025). *ANPE: Another Noun Phrase Extractor* (Version 1.0.3) [Computer software].
 Retrieved from https://github.com/rcverse/another-noun-phrase-extractor

+## Acknowledgements

+ANPE builds upon several powerful open-source NLP libraries.
+We gratefully acknowledge the developers and contributors of:

+- **spaCy:** For industrial-strength natural language processing in Python. ([https://spacy.io/](https://spacy.io/))
+- **Benepar:** For high-accuracy constituency parsing. ([https://github.com/nikitakit/self-attentive-parser](https://github.com/nikitakit/self-attentive-parser))
+- **NLTK:** The Natural Language Toolkit. ([https://www.nltk.org/](https://www.nltk.org/))

+Please refer to their respective websites and documentation for more information and their own citation guidelines if you are using these components directly or wish to cite their specific contributions.